Ramón Cabrero

-Ramón Cabrero Muñíz (Santander, Cantabria 7 November 1947 – 1 November 2017) was a Spanish - Argentine footballer.
+Ramón Cabrero Muñíz (Santander, Cantabria 7 November 1947 – 1 November 2017) was a Spanish footballer.
 He was the manager of Atlético Nacional in Colombia until April 5, 2010.
 Cabrero is widely considered one of the greatest idols and a symbol of Lanús.

 Cabrero was born in the Spanish city of Santander, but when he was 4 years old he moved to Argentina.